NEET/JEE Coaching Scholarship

 Answer:

-It is given that the rate at which edge of cube increase
+It is given that the rate at which the edge of the cube increases

 The volume of cube =